-At the completion of any consent monitoring a grade is assigned reflecting the level of compliance.
-This grading system serves and assists the compliance section in determining enforcement response strategies for matters of non-compliance for individual consent holders and across sectors.
+At the completion of any consent monitoring a grade is assigned reflecting the status or level of compliance.
+This grading system provides assistance to the compliance section in determining monitoring and enforcement response strategies for individual consent holders and also across activity sectors.

-Table 3: Compliance grading system in Tasman District Council
+Table 3: Compliance grading system in Tasman District Council.

-Grade 1 Full compliance Grade 2 Non-compliance.
+Grade 1 Full compliance

+Grade 2 Non compliance.
 Nil or minor adverse effect

-Grade 3 Non-compliance.
-Moderate adverse effect Grade 4 Non-compliance.
+Grade 3 Non compliance.
+Moderate adverse effect

+Grade 4 Non-- compliance.
 Significant adverse effect

+Grade 5 Not actively monitored

+Grade 6 Not operational at time of visit

+Grade 7 Not given effect to

+Grade 8 Not being exercised